Azure/bicep-registry-modules/avm/res/desktop-virtualization/application-group/README.md

   ]
   ```

+### Parameter: `hostpoolName`

+Name of the Host Pool to be linked to this Application Group.

+- Required: Yes
+- Type: string

+### Parameter: `name`

+Name of the Application Group.

+- Required: Yes
+- Type: string

 ### Parameter: `applications`

 List of applications to be created in the Application Group.

 - Required: No
 - Type: array
 - Default: `[]`